-New York Times, Washington Post Editors Alarmed by Assange Indictment
+America’s Top Newspaper Editors Alarmed by Assange Indictment

 And Baron, noting that government officials regularly over classify documents that pose zero threat to national security, said the indictment “undermines the very purpose of the First Amendment.”

-Meanwhile, Matt Murray, editor in chief of The Wall Street Journal, said in statement to The Daily Beast: “Setting aside the specific facts of the Assange case, the indictment’s use of the Espionage Act raises deeply troubling implications for traditional journalism and freedom of the press in this country.”
+Meanwhile, Matt Murray, editor in chief of The Wall Street Journal, said in statement to The Daily Beast: “Setting aside the specific facts of the Assange case, the indictment’s use of the Espionage Act raises deeply troubling implications for traditional journalism and freedom of the press in this country.
+The right to publish uncomfortable, important information that the government would prefer to be kept secret is central to a truly free press.”

 Baquet’s statement in full: “A fundamental principle of the First Amendment is that journalists have the right to publish truthful information, even when a source may have broken the law to provide that information.
 In charging Julian Assange for receiving and disclosing classified information in violation of the Espionage Act, the government threatens to undermine that basic tenet of press freedom.
 Obtaining and publishing information that the government would prefer to keep secret is vital to journalism and democracy.
 The new indictment is a deeply troubling step toward giving the government greater control over what Americans are allowed to know."